 My kids all loved making and writing postcards to their friends and I had to print out heaps to keep up with demand.
 It’s a fun and meaningful way for everyone to work on their writing skills together, no matter what age or stage they are at.

-Do you send Christmas cards?
+Do you still send snail mail?